-The JJDPA provides an opportunity to strengthen the relationship among the state juvenile justice agencies and state courts through meaningful and ongoing collaboration.
+The JJDPA also provides an opportunity to strengthen the relationship among the state juvenile justice agencies and state courts through meaningful and ongoing collaboration.
 Driven by juvenile justice outcome data to address the JJDPA's core protections, the state juvenile justice agencies and state courts partnership requires ongoing planning and improvement efforts to identify and work toward shared goals and activities.

-Reauthorization should focus on updating the Act to ensure that the spirit and intent of the law can be carried out.
+Part of implementation and oversight must focus on carrying out the law and the spirit in which it was drafted.
 In recent years, funding has been frozen if administrative hurdles such as State Advisory Group (SAG) membership have not been met.
 We call on Congress and the Administration to ensure that states have the flexibility to meet the core protections and administrative obligations of the Act.
-We ask that Congress and the Administrator provide flexibility in funding for times when SAG members may change jobs, relocate, or vacancies may otherwise arise on the committee.
-Freezing funding because of a board vacancy hinders the state's progress and does not further protections for youth, which is the Act's intended purpose.
-Clarity should be given on this issue in the statutory language.
+We ask that Congress and the Administrator provide flexibility in funding for times when SAG members may change jobs, relocate, or otherwise create vacancies on the committee.
+Freezing funding because of this hinders the state's progress and does not further protections for youth, which is the Act's intended purpose.